SingularisArt/notes/README.md

 │   ├── semester-1
 │   └── semester-2
 ├── current-course
-├── note-taking-class.cls
-└── preamble.tex
 ```

 `current-course` is a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) that points to one of the classes in the current grade/current semester.
-For example, if I am in grade 9 and semester 2 and I am working on math, it points me to [honors linear algebra 2](Grade-9/semester-2/honors-linear-algebra-2).
-I use scripts, which you can find them [here](https://github.com/SingularisArt/Singularis/tree/master/local/scripts).
+For example, if I am in grade 9 and semester 2 and I am working on math, it points me to [honors linear algebra 2](Grade-9/semester-2/hs-algebra-2).
+I use scripts to help me maintain all of my notes, which you can find them [here](https://github.com/SingularisArt/Singularis/tree/master/local/scripts).

 The `note-taking-class.cls` file is a class file that I use when taking notes.